Ravagedbird/chronochain/README.md

 Spoof-resistant – Faking pulsar phases requires astrophysical forgery.

 Gracefully degrading – If connectivity collapses, timestamps remain checkable with a $500 radio telescope.

-### Why It Fits in a GPS Header Size

-SHA3-256 output can be truncated to 32 or 64 bits while maintaining:

-strong collision resistance

-~millisecond uniqueness for typical applications

-physical verifiability

-This lets the Chronochain Time Field slot into existing telemetry structures with zero redesign of the transport layer.

 ## Formal Specification Text
 4.x Chronochain Time Field (CTF)